internetarchive/fatcat/proposals/2020_fuzzy_matching.md

 ## Longtail OA Import Filtering

-Not direcly related to matching, but filtering mixed-quality metadata.
+Not directly related to matching, but filtering mixed-quality metadata.

 As part of Longtail OA preservation work, we ran a crawl of small OA journal websites, and then ran GROBID over the resulting PDFs to extract metadata.
 We